- Amanda Kopp, mother of patient (1)

 It’s part of my job to promote Texas Children’s Pavilion for Women — but it also happens to be a personal passion.
 The recent delivery of my second son, Charlie, at the Pavilion for Women, was absolutely amazing.
 I experienced firsthand how Texas Children’s delivers on the incredible promise of its brand.
 And that experience is definitely something I’m proud to share with other women in our community.

-I'm a proud stay-at-home mother of two children, Ainsley and Brayten, in Tomball, Texas.
+I'm a proud stay-at-home mother of three children in Tomball, Texas.
 I feel so lucky to be the first mother ever to give birth at the Texas Children’s Pavilion for Women.

 Thanks to the physicians and staff’s early discovery of my vasa previa, a condition involving the placement of the placenta, I was able to deliver a healthy, happy baby boy.